Likenttt/DogecoinToTheMoon/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-## DIY

-You can make a widget for another encrypted currency with this project.
-Just fork it and midify it, and remember to tell me the link~
+Besides, you are welcomed to make a widget for another encrypted currency with this project.
+Just fork and midify it, and remember to tell me the link~ I will add it to the list below.

 ## Projects